-- 1. Students who receive a score of 75% will be allowed to forego remediation/retake for their first occurrence. - 2.
-Students that receive a failing score (65%, or a second 75%) on their EOR examination will be required to retake the examination.
+- 1. Students who receive a score of 75% will be allowed to forego retake if this is their first low score occurrence (65% or 75%). - 2.
+Students who receive a failing score (65%, or a second 75%) on their EOR examination will be required to retake the examination.
 This remediation test must be taken within two weeks of the previous test.
 Students must have adequate time to remediate material and study for their repeat exam.
 Thus, repeat examinations should not be given sooner than one week from the initial examination. - a.
-If on repeat examination the student receives 65%, this will constitute a failed grade for the course and will require a meeting with the program's Admissions & Professions Committee (APC) to determine next steps.
-At minimum, the APC will require the course to be repeated; however, per their purview can choose up to, and including, deceleration or removal from the program.
-Repeated rotations will be added on to end of the student's normal schedule (i.e after Rotation 9).
-Repeated rotations will not be added into breaks that normally occur during the clinical year (exp: winter shutdown). - b.
-If on repeat examination, the student receives a 75%, the student will be required to meet with the Admissions & Professions Committee (APC) to determine next steps.
-The APC may allow for a passing rotation, pending the student passes the course based on their overall score (see syllabi).
-The APC may also require the student to repeat the course; however, per their purview can choose up to, and including, deceleration or removal from the program.
-Repeated rotations will be added on to end of the student's normal schedule (i.e after Rotation 9).
-Repeated rotations will not be added into breaks that normally occur during the clinical year (exp: winter shutdown). - c.
-If on a repeat examination, the student receives an 85% or above, no further action is warranted, however, if this happens more than once the DCE will refer the student to the APC for decisions regarding continued progression versus deceleration or dismissal.

-3. While the student must remediate exams as above, only the initial score will be recorded in the gradebook and calculated in their final grade.
+If, on repeat examination, the student receives 65%, this will constitute a failed grade for the course and will require a meeting with the program's Admissions & Professions Committee (APC) to determine next steps.
+At minimum, the APC will require the course to be repeated.
+Other sanctions are also possible, including but not limited to deceleration or dismissal.
+Repeated rotations will be added onto to end of the student's normal schedule (i.e., after Rotation 9).
+Repeated rotations will not be added into breaks that normally occur during the clinical year (eg: winter shutdown). - b.
+If, on repeat examination, the student receives a 75%, the student will be required to meet with the Admissions & Professions Committee (APC) to determine next steps.
+Sanctions may include, but are not limited to, monitoring, repeating the course, deceleration, or dismissal.
+Repeated rotations will be added onto to end of the student's normal schedule (i.e after Rotation 9).
+Repeated rotations will not be added into breaks that normally occur during the clinical year (eg: winter shutdown). - c.
+If on a repeat examination, the student receives an 85% or above, no further action is warranted, however, if this happens more than once the DCE will refer the student to the APC for decisions regarding continued progression versus deceleration or dismissal. - 3.
+While the student must remediate exams as above, only the initial score will be recorded in the gradebook and calculated in their final grade.